ViralBiyawala/ATLAS-PowerBI/README.md

 4. **Sharing**: Publish the report to Power BI Service for real-time updates and collaborative access.

 ## Data Sources
+The raw data used for analsysis is [here](case-study-atlas-labs.zip).

 The dashboard is powered by data from the following sources:
 - Employee records including hire dates, department, job roles, and performance ratings.
 - Demographic information such as age, gender, marital status, and ethnicity.